Gin-Quin/Fa/documentation/advanced/relationships.md

 We can easily know who's the best friend of a person, but what if we also want to know who this person is a best friend of?

-In Javascript, you would naively implement it like this:
+In Typescript, you would naively implement it like this:

 ```js
 type Person = {